Planning for Camp

 Medical/Health Form Requirements

-If your physician does not provide a physical form noting that your child is able to participate in school sports or camp activities, please complete the following green health form and have your physician fill out and sign this form and upload to your camp account.
+If your physician does not provide a physical form noting that your child is able to participate in school sports or camp activities, please have your physician fill out and sign this form and upload to your camp account.
 This form may be used in lieu of the camper physical and/or physician statement of well-being for participation in camp/sports with no restrictions.
 (Download)

 For campers taking any medications (prescription and/or over-the counter): Written M.D. orders for all medications need to be provided along with the medication in its original container(s) to the nurse at check-in.